 This type of valuation involves data analysis on large samples of users/customers but the purpose is to quantify, prioritise and validate qualitative research or hypotheses and assumptions.
 You may have existing sources of data or need a questionnaire to be designed.

 Quantitative surveys give you access and insight into your customers’ opinions.
 Findings can be used to support business decisions, test specific hypotheses, analyse relationships between information, and identify (or validate) key sub-groups of customers.

 To uncover different groups of users or customers, we conduct data analysis on large samples, based on a wide variety of demographic and psychographic questions.
 You may already have access to data, or we design specific quantitative questionnaires to provide the level of detail you need.

 In a service walkthrough we simulate the customer experience of a service or product from end-to-end.
 This technique provides invaluable insights into how the customer experience is influenced by many different areas across an organisation, and where it can be improved.

-Achieve a greater understanding of who is visiting your website, and what their perceptions are.
-We intercept live visitors upon arriving at your site and invite them to provide feedback on their experience.
-The data can influence a web redesign or rebuild, or assess the impact of changes after a new site is launched.
+The True Intent study sheds light on who is visiting your website, how successful they are in doing what they came to do, and what their overall perceptions are.
+We intercept visitors and invite feedback on their experience.
+The data can inform who you involve in future research, what you prioritise for a web redesign or content review, and is a great way to assess the impact of changes after a new site is launched.

 Having invested in user research, it is important your research findings translate into an improved user experience.
 We can provide high-quality wireframes that provide a blueprint for delivering the best possible design solutions.
 If required, they can be matured into a clickable prototype for the purposes of user testing.

 Gain an excellent understanding of how your users (and potential users) operate in the world.
-Understand their current experiences and articulate pain points and identify opportunities for improvement.
+Understand their current experiences and let them articulate pain points to identify opportunities for improvement.
 You can also ask for their help in creating new solutions.